arturo-j-martinez-ii/tlens/README.md

 128GB [or bigger] microSD Card: https://www.amazon.com/s?k=128gb+microsd+card

 Rasberry Pi 5 Case with Cooling Fan [feel free to use any case with a cooling fan, will need room to route wires to OLED and PCB]: https://a.co/d/82YHFma

-Seperate Computer [with Wi-Fi], Keyboard, and Mouse to install the Ubuntu OS

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------